 In Sept.
 2019, the FDA granted approval to shorten the once-daily treatment duration from 12 to 8 weeks in patients that are treatment-naïve with compensated cirrhosis (Child-Pugh A) across all genotypes.

 Studies demonstrated that 92 to 100 percent of patients had no virus detected in the blood 12 weeks after finishing treatment, suggesting a cure.
 The most commonly reported adverse reactions with Mavyret (> 10%) are headache and fatigue.

 Hepatitis D and E: Uncommon in the U.S.

-Hepatitis E virus, while rare in the U.S., is common around the world.
+Hepatitis E virus (HEV), while rare in the U.S., is common around the world.
 HEV is similar to Hepatitis A, and is spread through contaminated food and water due to poor sanitation and usually results in an acute infection.
-There are currently no FDA-approved vaccines for Hepatitis D or E.
+There are currently no FDA-approved vaccines for Hepatitis E in the U.S.

 Finished: The ABC's of Hepatitis: Get to Know This Viral Disease

 If you're a "baby boomer" - born between 1945 and 1965 - should you be tested for hepatitis C virus (HCV) infection, a potentially fatal liver disease?
 Yes, and here's...

 Society tends to treat menopause as a disease; something to be avoided at all costs.
 But menopause can be positive.
 No more monthly mood swings, period accidents, or pregnancy worries.
 Self-confidence and self-knowledge...

 - Geddawy A, Ibrahim YF, Elbahie NM, et al. Direct Acting Anti-hepatitis C Virus Drugs: Clinical Pharmacology and Future Direction.
 J Transl Int Med.
 2017;5(1):8-17. doi:10.1515/jtim-2017-0007